-1. Cell phones, I-pods and other electronic devices are not allowed to be used in any way while class is in session unless permission has been granted by the classroom teacher.
-Students in possession of these items are expected to completely power off all electronic devices during these times and keep these items out of sight.

-- 2. Cell phones, iPods, and other electronic devices are not to be used at any time in private areas such as bathrooms, locker rooms, etc. - 3.
+- 1. Cell phones, smartwatches, iPods, earbuds and other electronic devices are not allowed to be used in any way while class is in session unless permission has been granted by the classroom teacher.
+Students should keep all devices out of sight out of mind unless granted permission. - 2.
+Cell phones, iPods, and other electronic devices are not to be used at any time in private areas such as bathrooms, locker rooms, etc. To ensure this, teachers will have students hand in cell phones when leaving the classroom - 3.
 Cell phones, iPods, and other electronic devices used or containing content in any way deemed as harassing, bullying, offensive, inappropriate, or harmful to others are not allowed at any time. - 4.
-The following recreational items or equipment are not to be used on school campus at any time: - Gambling paraphernalia - Laser Pens - Water transmitting devices - Skateboards, roller blades, or roller skates - Other items deemed inappropriate for school by administration
+The following recreational items or equipment are not to be used on school campus at any time: - Gambling paraphernalia - Laser pens - Water transmitting devices - Skateboards, roller blades, or roller skates (If brought to school, they will be able to use a locker or placed in student affairs) - Other items deemed inappropriate for school by administration